-This course offers a set of STEAM Challenges (Science, Technology, Engineering, Art, and Math) in a student-centered, choice-driven environment.
-Students choose the challenges they want to work on and progress at their own pace, working alone or with others.
-Challenges are based in STEAM topics like 3D design and printing, robotics, architecture, virtual reality, animation and more.
-This course does not require prior knowledge of STEAM technology and all skill levels are welcome.
+This course offers a set of Science, Technology, Engineering, Art, and Math challenges in a student-centered, choice-driven environment.
+Students progress at their own pace, working alone or with others.
+Challenges are based in topics like 3D design and printing, robotics, architecture, virtual reality, animation and more.
+Students with previous experience in STEAM, engineering design, and /or physics can enroll in the second year of the course, incorporating sensors and independent coding into their designs.